First known U.S. cases of potent South African COVID-19 variant found in South Carolina

 The U.S. Centers for Disease Control and Prevention (CDC) has predicted the UK variant could become the dominant strain in the United States by March.

-“The thing that’s troublesome now that we really need to keep our eye on are these variants,” Dr. Anthony Fauci, the leading U.S. infectious disease specialist, said in an interview on MSNBC.
-“The one that is of greater concern and that really could be problematic is the mutant that is now dominant in South Africa.”
+Dr. Anthony Fauci, the leading U.S. infectious disease specialist, told MSNBC all the new variants were worrisome, but “the one that is of greater concern and that really could be problematic is the mutant that is now dominant in South Africa.”

-So far, the two-dose vaccines made by Moderna Inc and Pfizer Inc with BioNTech appear protective against the South African variant, despite a weaker response.
+So far, the two-dose vaccines made by Moderna Inc and Pfizer Inc with BioNTech 22UAy.DE appear protective against the South African variant, despite a weaker immune response.

-The companies this week said they are considering making new versions of their shots just in case.
+The companies said this week they were considering making new versions of their shots just in case.
 Moderna also plans to test giving a third shot of its vaccine to bolster antibody levels.

 ‘EYE OF THE HURRICANE’

-The CDC said in a statement that it was aware of the South Carolina cases and noted that there is no evidence the variant is any more deadly than the original virus.

-The South Carolina Department of Health and Environmental Control said the two newly discovered cases of the South African variant, a strain known to scientists as B.1.351, appear to be unrelated to one another.
+The South Carolina Department of Health and Environmental Control said the two newly discovered cases of the South African variant, a strain of the SARS-CoV-2 virus known to scientists as B.1.351, appeared to be unrelated to each other.

-The agency said neither of the two adults who contracted it had a recent travel history that would account for their infections, suggesting the variant was transmitted locally.
+The agency said neither of the two adults who contracted it had a recent travel history that would account for the infections, suggesting the variant was transmitted locally.

 The South Africa variant has been detected in more than 30 countries.

-“I’m very worried about the variants, all of them, all have the potential to be much more transmissible than the current version of COVID that we seem to be dealing with in the United States,” Murthy said in a Washington Post interview.
+“I’m very worried about the variants, all of them,” Vivek Murthy, nominated to be the next U.S. surgeon general, said in a Washington Post interview.
+“All have the potential to be much more transmissible than the current version of COVID that we seem to be dealing with in the United States.”

-The CDC has said the arrival of more transmissible coronavirus variants emphasizes the need for rapid rollout of vaccines to limit the ability of the virus to continue mutating.
+The CDC has said the advent of more transmissible variants underscores the need for rapid rollout of vaccines to limit the ability of the virus to keep mutating, as well as for greater adherence to mask-wearing in public and social distancing.

-While the rate of COVID-19 infections and hospitalizations has leveled off across the United States in the past couple of weeks, following a months-long surge that pushed healthcare systems to their limits, Fauci said the country still faced a “very serious issue.”
+While rates of COVID-19 infections and hospitalizations have leveled off across the United States in recent weeks, following a months-long surge that pushed healthcare systems to their limits, Fauci said the country still faced a “very serious issue.”

-Scientists have warned that another onslaught of infections could loom on the horizon as more transmissible forms of the virus spread before collective immunity can be achieved through widespread vaccination programs.
+Scientists have warned that another onslaught of infections looms on the horizon if more transmissible forms of the virus take hold before collective immunity can be achieved through widespread vaccination programs.

+To date, the United States has logged nearly 26 million known COVID-19 infections.

 “Even though the total new cases has gone down from around 250,000 confirmed cases a day to 180,000 a day, that’s the eye of the hurricane.
 The backside is now coming,” Dr. Peter Hotez, dean of tropical medicine for Baylor College of Medicine, told MSNBC.

-He said accelerating immunizations is more urgent than ever with the arrival of the South African variant.
+He said that accelerating immunizations was more urgent than ever with the arrival of the South African variant.

+Osterholm, who served as a COVID-19 adviser on President Joe Biden’s transition team, warned that the United States faced a “staggering” new wave of COVID-19 cases over the next six to 14 weeks as coronavirus variants spread more quickly.

-Reporting by Peter Szekely in New York and Julie Steenhuysen in Chicago; additional reporting by Vishwadha Chander and Manojna Maddipatla in Bangalore; Susan Heavey in Washington; Peter Henderson in Oakland; Editing by David Gregorio, Andrea Ricci and Bill Berkrot
+Reporting by Peter Szekely in New York and Julie Steenhuysen in Chicago; Additional reporting by Vishwadha Chander and Manojna Maddipatla in Bangalore, Susan Heavey in Washington and Peter Henderson in Oakland, California; Writing and additional reporting by Steve Gorman in Los Angeles; Editing by Bill Berkrot and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.